We have meaningful connectivity when we can use the internet every day using an appropriate device with enough data and a fast connection.

 It is no longer sufficient to simply consider how many people are online.
 To improve internet access and tackle the digital divide, our policy goals must adapt to consider the quality of connectivity available to all.

-The Meaningful Connectivity Standard is a framework to track the components of connectivity that matter most to users and help decision makers adopt the policies needed to connect people to an internet that is useful and empowering.
+Meaningful Connectivity is a framework to track the components of connectivity that matter most to users and help decision makers adopt the policies needed to connect people to an internet that is useful and empowering.

 What happens next

-We’re focused on building broad consensus among international bodies, national governments, civil society and the private sector to adopt this standard and use it as the basis for raising the bar for internet access.
+We’re focused on building broad consensus among international bodies, national governments, civil society and the private sector to adopt this target and use it as the basis for raising the bar for internet access.

 We’ll soon publish a policy guide with direction on how to measure progress across the four target areas and recommendations for policy actions to drive progress.
 Meanwhile, we’re working with governments and partners to develop context specific strategies to make progress towards meaningful connectivity at the national level.